edkedk99/awesome-hledger/README.md

 - [ledger-autosync](https://gitlab.com/egh/ledger-autosync) - Import OFX file to hledger.
 - [invoice2data](https://github.com/invoice-x/invoice2data) - Import transactions from pdf invoices.

-## Forecasting

-- [hledger-forecast](https://github.com/olimorris/hledger-forecast) - A wrapper which builds on hledger's forecasting capability using a yaml config file.
-Adds functionality for future cost rises (e.g. inflation) and the automatic tracking of planned transactions.

 ## Report

 The ultimate reason to maintain a journal file is to extract information.
 Use these tools to process and visualize the data.